 Last year, Cybercriminals were exceptionally busy registering domain names which were used to host a botnet command & control (C&C).
-The team at Spamhaus, whose threat intelligence powers Deteque’s services, observed a whopping 100% increase compared to 2017!
+The team at Spamhaus, whose threat intelligence powers Deteque’s services, observed a large 52% increase compared to 2017!
 Here’s everything you need to know when it comes to the most abused top-level domains (TLDs) in 2018, along with a steer on how to protect yourself from a worrying trend concerning decentralized TLDs (dTLDs).

 The importance of domain names

 Cybercriminals prefer to use a domain name registered exclusively to host a botnet C&C. A dedicated domain name allows them to fire up a new virtual private server (VPS), load the botnet C&C kit, and immediately be back in contact with their botnet after their (former) hosting provider shuts down their botnet C&C server.
 Not having to change the configuration of each infected computer (bot) on the botnet is a significant advantage.

 Number of botnet C&C domain names registered in 2018

 Last year, compared to 2017, Spamhaus Malware Labs saw a 100% increase in the number of the domain names registered and set up by cybercriminals for the sole purpose of hosting a botnet C&C: